ibm-cloud-docs/CDN/path-container.md

 * `httpsPort`: Number of the port used for HTTPS protocol.
 * `status`: The status of the (Origin) Path.
 Valid statuses are: _CREATING_, _STARTING_, _RUNNING_, _UPDATING_, _STOPPING_, and _DELETING_.
 * `fileExtension`: File extensions that are allowed to be cached.
-* `header`: Specifies Host header information used by the Origin server.
+* `header`: Specifies Host header information that is used by the Origin server.
 * `cacheKeyQueryRule`: The following options are available to configure Cache Key behavior:
   * `include-all`: Include all query arguments **Default**
   * `ignore-all`: Ignores all query arguments